Central Tunnel

-Central Tunnel (中央隧道 (Zhōngyāng Suìdào)) is a tunnel that runs through the Central Mountain Range, carrying Taiwan Railways Administration's South-link line between Fangshan Station and Guzhuang Station.
+Central Tunnel (中央隧道 (Zhōngyāng Suìdào)) is a tunnel that runs through the Central Mountain Range, carrying Taiwan Railway's South-link line between Fangshan Station and Guzhuang Station.
 At 8,070 m, it was the longest railway tunnel in Taiwan when it opened (now second only to the 10,307 m Xinguanyin Tunnel).
 The tunnel has a dike and two ventilation shafts.